hardbyte/python-can/doc/interfaces.rst

 documentation.

 .. note::
-   The *Interface Names* are listed in :doc:`configuration`.
+   The standard *Interface Names* are listed in :doc:`configuration`.

-The available hardware interfaces are:
+The standard available hardware interfaces of a normal python-can installation are:

 .. toctree::
    :maxdepth: 1